An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

 \begin{proposition} The (countably many) jumps in the process $Z$ from Definition~\ref{def::levycb} are a.s.\ in one-to-one correspondence with the (countably many) jumps in the process~$X$ used to generate the corresponding L\'evy net instance.
 Namely, it is a.s.\ the case that whenever a jump in $Z$ occurs at a time $s$ we have $s = Y_t$ for some $t$ value at which the process $X$ has a jump, and vice-versa; in this case, the corresponding jumps have the same magnitude. \end{proposition} \begin{proof} When a jump occurs in $Z_s$, the line with height of $s$ intersects the graph of $Y_t$ at all points at which $X_t$ (run from right to left) reaches a record minimum following the jump, up until $X_t$ (run from right to left) again reaches the value on the lower side of the jump.
 Using the description of local time above (in terms of $\wt R$ and $R$), we see that the amount of local time added due to the appearance of the jump is precisely the height of the $X_t$ jump. \end{proof}

+For each $r > 0$, we let $Z_s^r$ be the local time of the intersection of the graph of $Y$ with the line of height $s$ and width $r$ (i.e., the line connecting $(0,s)$ with $(r,s)$).
+Note that $Z_s = Z_s^T$ where $T$ is the length of the L\'evy excursion and $Z_s$ is as in Definition~\ref{def::levycb}.
+As in the case of $Z$ itself, $Z_s^r$ is in principle only a.s.\ defined for each $(r,s)$ pair.
+In Proposition~\ref{prop::local_time_cadlag_modification} below, we will construct a jointly measurable modification of $(r,s) \mapsto Z_s^r$ which satisfies certain continuity properties.
+Throughout, we will assume that we are using this modification so that $Z_s^r$ is defined for all $(r,s)$ simultaneously.
+In particular, it makes sense to talk about $Z_s^r$ even at random times.

-In what follows, we will make use of the following setup.
-Let $Z_s$ be as in Definition~\ref{def::levycb}, and let $[0,D]$ denote the interval on which it is defined.
-Let $\partial U_s$ be the set of points which have distance equal to $D-s$ from the root (so that $\partial U_s$ corresponds to a horizontal line in Figure~\ref{fig::bubblegluing}).
-In view of Definition~\ref{def::levycb} and Figure~\ref{fig::levycb}, we note that if $x,y \in \partial U_s$ then it makes sense to talk about the clockwise (resp.\ counterclockwise) segments of~$\partial U_s$ which connect~$x$ and~$y$.
-The boundary length of such a segment is determined by the local time of the intersection of the line with height $s$ with the graph of~$Y_t$ which is to the left and right of the preimage of such a point under the quotient map.
+Let $D = \sup_t Y_t$ so that $[0,D]$ is the interval on which $Z_s$ is defined.
+For each $s \in [0,D]$, we let $U_s$ be the set of points in the L\'evy net which have distance at least $D-s$ from the root.
+Then $\partial U_s$ is the set of points in the L\'evy net which have distance equal to $D-s$ from the root.
+Note that $\partial U_s$ corresponds to a horizontal line in Figure~\ref{fig::bubblegluing}.
+In view of Definition~\ref{def::levycb} and Figure~\ref{fig::levycb}, we note that if $x,y \in \partial U_s$ then it makes sense to talk about the clockwise $S_{xy}$ (resp.\ counterclockwise $\wt{S}_{xy}$) segments of~$\partial U_s$ which connect~$x$ and~$y$.
+The boundary lengths of $S_{xy}$ and $\wt{S}_{xy}$ are determined by the local time of the intersection of the lines with height $s$ with the graph of~$Y_t$ which correspond to the preimages of $S_{xy}$ and $\wt{S}_{xy}$ under the quotient map.
 Fix $r,t > 0$ and assume that we are working on the event that $D > t$ and $Z_t \geq r$.
 Let $\gamma$ be the branch of the geodesic tree which connects the root and the dual root.
 We can then describe each point $x \in \partial U_s$ in terms of the length of the counterclockwise segment of~$\partial U_s$ which connects~$x$ and the point~$x_s$ on~$\partial U_s$ which is visited by~$\gamma$.

-\begin{definition} For each $s$ which is a jump time for $Z$ and $t$ such that $s = Y_t$, we refer to the amount of local time in the intersection of the line with height $s$ with the graph of $Y$ which lies to the \emph{right} of the point $(t,s)$ as the \emph{attachment point} associated with the jump. \end{definition}
+\begin{definition} For each $s$ which is a jump time for $Z$ and $t$ such that $s = Y_t$, we refer to the amount of local time in the intersection of the line with height $s$ with the graph of $Y$ which lies to the \emph{right} of the point $(t,s)$ (i.e., $Z_s^T - Z_s^t$) as the \emph{attachment point} associated with the jump. \end{definition}

 As explained in the caption of Figure~\ref{fig::levycb}, the attachment point associated with a given jump records the boundary length distance in the counterclockwise direction of the loop in the stable looptree encoded by $X$ from the branch in the geodesic tree that connects the root of the geodesic tree to the root of the looptree.